Analytic regularity for a singularly perturbed reaction-convection-diffusion boundary value problem with two small parameters: The asymptotic expansion

 In this case we anticipate a layer of width $O(\varepsilon _{2})$ at the left endpoint and a layer of width $O\left( \varepsilon _{1}/\varepsilon _{2}\right) $ at the right endpoint.
 To deal with this we define the \emph{ stretched variables} $\tilde{x}=x/\varepsilon _{2}$ and $\hat{x} =(1-x)\varepsilon _{2}/\varepsilon _{1}$, in order for the differentiation operator to produce the necessary powers of $\varepsilon_1, \varepsilon_2$, that yield a balanced (in $\varepsilon_1, \varepsilon_2$) equation.

-Since we wish to improve upon (\ref{decomp00}), we want the solution to be comprised of a smooth part (in the slow variable $x$), and two boundary layers (in the fast variables $\tilde{x},\hat{x}$).
+Since we wish to stay along the lines of (\ref{decomp00}), we want the solution to be comprised of a smooth part (in the slow variable $x$), and two boundary layers (in the fast variables $\tilde{x},\hat{x}$).
 Hence, we make the formal ansatz